chadathid/hid-gatsby-starter-netlify-cms/src/pages/page-templates/index.md

 path: /page-templates
 title: "Page Templates "
 ---
 Page templates are the starting point for creating new pages.
-Every time a new page is created, a page template is selected as a baseline that can then be edited to match the pages specific needs.
+Every time a new page is created, a page template is selected as a baseline that can then be edited to match the page's specific needs.

 ![](/img/login.png)